surafel-asfaw24/health-care-program/README.md

 * Validation
 * Devtools

-> Please refer to swagger on how to use the endpoints.
+> For proper documentaion, I have used swagger.
-> Use this link after you start the application: http://localhost:8080/swagger-ui.html#/
+> To access the documentaion, use this link after you start the application: http://localhost:8080/swagger-ui.html#/

 > If you don't have lombok configured in your computer, use this resource https://www.baeldung.com/lombok-ide